LEMTideman/MyAgent/README.md

 ---

-## What this agent does
+## Repo Overview

-The agent combines:
+Our agent combines:
 - a strict scope guard that blocks irrelevant prompts,
 - a local RAG system for grounded retrieval from a curated local dataset,
 - a web search + webpage reading pipeline for current or external material,
-- and MCP-based specialist toolsets for selected legal and compliance domains.
+- multiple MCP-based specialist toolsets for selected legal and compliance domains,

-The goal is not to give black-box answers, but to produce answers that are grounded, source-aware, and practically useful for compliance-oriented research.
+- integration tests that verify whether the agent routes questions to the correct tools,
+- LLM-as-a-judge evaluation that scores answer quality against structured legal/compliance criteria.

 ---